Utah MotoTrials Association (UMTA)

 Riders will be issued scorecards after the riders meeting which will be marked with the rider’s name and class.
 A paper-hole punch issued to each section’s lead observer will be used to mark the score of the rider for the section immediately after completing the section.
 If an incorrect score is entered by the scorer, the block of the incorrect punch will be completely punched out and the correct score will be punched.
 Other techniques weaken the cards causing the cards to rip more easily and can also cause scorers to inadvertently include the extra punch holes which are not meant to indicate points.

 The objective of using the point system is to rank UMTA riders by points accrued for the year.
-Event medals will be awarded according to the scores of riders in a specific class group
+Event medals will be awarded according to the scores of riders in a specific class group.
+Medals are not awarded to VETERAN class riders (they get bragging rights).

 UMTA riders can use all of the 10 events to accrue an annual score for each season.
 The riders’ best 8 rides of the season will be used to compile an annual yearly point total.
 If a rider has ridden 10 or 9 events 2 or 1 of the lowest event score(s) will be dropped, using the highest scoring 8 events of the current season to arrive at the annual yearly point score and ranking.